Briseis: Mythology

 When Odysseus, Ajax, and Phoenix visit Achilles to negotiate her return in book 9, Achilles refers to Briseis as his wife or his bride.
 He professes to have loved her as much as any man loves his wife, at one point using Menelaus and Helen to complain about the injustice of his "wife" being taken from him.
 This romanticized, domestic view of their relationship contrasts with book 19, in which Briseis herself speaks.
-As she laments Patroclus' death, she wonders what will happen to her without his intercession on her behalf, saying that Patroclus promised her he would get Achilles to make her his legal wife instead of his slave.
+As she laments Patroclus's death, she wonders what will happen to her without his intercession on her behalf, saying that Patroclus promised her he would get Achilles to make her his legal wife instead of his slave.

 In book 19 of the Iliad, Achilles makes a rousing speech to the Achaean soldiers.
 He publicly declares that he will ignore his anger with Agamemnon and return to battle.
 During his speech, Achilles says he wishes Briseis were dead, lamenting that she ever came between Agamemnon and himself.
 This contrasts his own statements in book 9.

 She remained with Achilles until his death, which plunged her into great grief.
 She soon took it upon herself to prepare Achilles for the afterlife.
-According to Robert Bell, following his death, Briseis "was given to one of Achilles' comrades-at-arms just as his armor had been", after the fall of Troy.
+According to Robert Bell, following his death, Briseis "was given to one of Achilles's comrades-at-arms just as his armor had been", after the fall of Troy.
+According to Malalas, she died from illness.

 In medieval romances, starting with the Roman de Troie, Briseis becomes Briseida and is the daughter of Calchas.
 She loves and is loved by Troilus and then Diomedes.
-She is later confused with Chryseis and it is under variations of that name that the character is developed further, becoming Shakespeare's Cressida.
+She is later confused with Chryseis and it is under variations of that name that the character is developed further, becoming Chaucer's Criseyde, then Shakespeare's Cressida.